 Learn More About The Source Of Their Trauma.
 They may get some help from simply telling someone else about how they learned to stop trusting others.
 It may be a story they haven’t shared with many people.
 Hearing where it comes from will also help you be more supportive.
 You’ll be able to spot potential issues faster and talk them through, and it will help you be more patient.

 Repetition, Repetition, Repetition.
-This does not mean keep telling them, "You can trust me."
-This isn't something they can take your word for, it's something you'll have to earn.
-What you should repeat are positive affirmations about your affection for them and your commitment to working on this with them.
+This does not mean keep telling them, “You can trust me.”
+This isn’t something they can take your word for; it’s something you’ll have to earn.
+You should repeat positive affirmations about your affection for them and your commitment to working on this with them.
 Your friend has probably experienced abandonment or rejection in the past that caused or fueled these issues.
 Repeatedly presenting the opposite can go a long way.

 Always Maintain Healthy Boundaries.
 When you start helping someone with trust issues, you may start tolerating behavior from the other person you shouldn’t.
 Yes, it’s important to be patient and understanding, but that does not mean you should accept treatment that you normally wouldn’t.
 You can be gentle, but be clear about what you won’t accept.
 Similarly, try to avoid becoming the sole source of support.
 It’s great you want to help, but if they are coming to you every time there is an issue, it can be overwhelming and doesn’t help anyone.

 Don’t Take It Personally.
 It can sometimes feel like you are being punished for someone else’s bad behavior.
 Sure they were lied to before, but you are going out of your way to being extra honest and nice to this person.
 As true as this is, it’s not the core issue.
 The problem here is, your friend was hurt very badly, perhaps repeatedly, by someone they thought they could trust.
 They are still in a terrible place because of that initial wound.
 They aren’t taking it out on you.
 They are struggling.